shannonhochkins/SassyAnimation/README.md

 All will output the keyframes except nested, but the way the classes are setup will change.

+## USING THE TRUE METHOD
-true: Will give you the animation name as a class, and an animated class name to control the animation.
+_This will give you the animation name as a class, and an animated class name to control the animation._
 ```
 .flash {
   -webkit-animation-name: flash;